landarskiy/reuse/README.md

 ### ReuseModule

-For inform compiler about place where will be places entry point for your generated data builder you should create empty interface with `ReuseModule` annotation:
+For inform compiler about package where will be places generated data builders you should create empty interface with `ReuseModule` annotation:

 ```kotlin
 @ReuseModule
 interface ReuseModule
 ```
-After build project compiler will generate `App[InterfaceName]` object class which will contains factory method for each specified scope data builder.
-By default all your `Factory` put into `defaultRecyclerContentFactory()`.
-If you have custom scopes it will be grouped in `[scopeName]RecyclerContentFactory()` method.
+After build project compiler will generate scope classes.
+By default if you not specify any scope in your `ReuseFactory` it will put into `ReuseDefaultContentScope()`.
+If you have custom scopes they will be grouped in `Reuse[scopeName]ContentScope()` class.

-Each content factory have `DataBuilder` class for type safe generate data for using in adapters.
+Each content scope have `DataBuilder` class for type safe generate data for using in adapters.

 ### DiffEntry

-In cases when you want use default implementations of adapters which support DiffUtils you can implement your data classes which you specify as a generic argument in `BaseViewHolder` and `ViewHolderFactory` as `DiffEntry` interface.
+In cases when you want to use default implementations of adapters which support DiffUtils you can implement your data classes which you specify as a generic argument in `ReuseViewHolder` and `ViewHolderFactory` as `DiffEntry` interface.

 ```kotlin
 data class TextEntry(val content: Content.Text) : DiffEntry {